Minettyx/FoolslideProxy/README.md

 # FoolslideProxy
-Foolslide proxy that converts manga reading websites to fooslide (for Tachiyomi)
+Foolslide proxy that converts manga reading websites to foolslide (for Tachiyomi)